a-g-moore/YOLO/README.md

 This is a PyTorch-based implementation of the object detection algorithm YOLOv1, based on the paper _You Only Look Once: Unified, Real-Time Object Detection_ and the guide by Aladdin Persson.

+This is a learning project.
+So far I have only managed an mAP of 30.4, around half that reported in the paper.

 ## Installation

 The program expects the Pascal VOC dataset prepared by Aladdin to be in a folder called `data/`.
 To obtain the data, run the following command using a Kaggle API key to download it from Aladdin's repository: